GitBogdan8/react-redux-rpg/README.md

 # React-Redux RPG

 ### 🎯 Scope
-This is a personal project developed to explore advanced state management, real-time game logic, and the React ecosystem.
-The main goal was to build a functional browser-based RPG engine where complex entity interactions are handled through a predictable data flow.
+This project was developed as part of the **IBM Summer School 2025**, focusing on modern web development practices.
+The primary goal was to develop a browser-based RPG engine that utilizes **Redux** for complex state synchronization and **React** for dynamic UI rendering.
-* **Context:** Student practice - IBM Summer School 2025 - Javascript & React
+* **Context:** Student practice - IBM Summer School 2025 (Javascript & React)
 * **Status:** Engine Core

 ### 🚀 Objectives